The Lockman-SpReSO project. Description, target selection, observations and preliminary results: Lockman-SpReSO

-Panchromatic (from X-rays through radio) studies of galaxies, have been demonstrated to be a valuable strategy for studying the evolution and properties of these objects.
-From Lockman-SpReSO optical MOS observations and ancillary data, stellar masses, SFRs, metallicities, and extinctions can be derived for star-forming galaxies, which are segregated from AGN using different criteria \citep{Baldwin11981,Stasinska2006}.
-SED fitting techniques allow us to estimate stellar masses, among other parameters, while SFRs can be obtained either via FIR luminosities or optical lines \citep{Kennicutt1998}.
-Metallicities can be measured using different optical relations, the aforementioned R$_{23}$ and N2 methods, and also FIR relations \citep[for example]{Pereira2017, Herrera2018}.
+Panchromatic studies (from the X-ray to the radio region) of galaxies have been shown to be a valuable strategy for studying the evolution and properties of these objects.
+The obtained spectra for selected Lockman-SpReSO objects, complemented with ancillary data, were used to derive the stellar masses, SFRs, gas metallicites, and extinctions.
+Furthermore, using ratios of spectral lines, we were able to separate SFGs from AGNs using a BPT diagram \citep{Baldwin11981, Stasinska2006}.
+This segregation is also possible using different IR or X-ray emission \citep[and references therein]{Marina2019}.
+Among other parameters, SED-fitting techniques allow us to estimate stellar masses, while SFRs can be obtained via either FIR luminosities or optical lines \citep{Kennicutt1998}.
+Gas metallicities can be measured using different optical relations, the aforementioned R$_{23}$ and N2 methods, and also FIR relations \citep[for example]{Pereira2017, Herrera2018}.
 Finally, FIR over UV luminosities are considered the best method for determining extinctions \citep{Viaene2016}.

-Several studies have shown that LIRGs lie below the mass-metallicity relation for star forming galaxies \citep[and references therein]{Pereira2017} although the offset could depend on the selection criteria used.
+Several studies have shown that LIRGs lie below the mass--metallicity relation for SFGs \citep[and references therein]{Pereira2017}, although the offset could depend on the selection criteria used.
 However, these studies are limited to local samples.
 Ideally, they should be extended in order to ascertain whether this relation depends on FIR luminosity or redshift, or on both.
-Moreover, the study should encompass possible differences of the fundamental plane of star forming galaxies \citep{Maritza2010} for LIRG and ULIRG.
-For example, studies at higher redshifts have shown that spectral lines are more attenuated than the continuum \citep{Buat2020}, while \cite{Eales2018} using \textit{Herschel} data, make a claim for a rapid galaxy evolution in the very recent past.
+Moreover, the study should encompass the possible differences of the fundamental plane of SFG \citep{Maritza2010} for LIRGs and ultra-luminous infrared galaxies (ULIRGs).
+For example, studies at higher redshifts have shown that spectral lines are more attenuated than the continuum \citep{Buat2020}, whereas \cite{Eales2018}, using \textit{Herschel} data, make a claim for rapid galaxy evolution in the very recent past.

-Some of the scientific objectives of Lockman-SpReSO, which will be developed in forthcoming papers, include studying the possible evolution of the relation of the masses, extinctions, different SFR indicators and metallicities of \textit{Herschel} galaxies with respect to FIR colours, masses, FIR and radio luminosities.
+Some of the scientific objectives of the Lockman-SpReSO project, which are developed in forthcoming papers, include studying the possible evolution of the relation of the masses, extinctions, different SFR indicators, and gas metallicities of \textit{Herschel} galaxies with respect to FIR colours, masses, and FIR and radio luminosities.